-Published Land Capability (1:100,000) maps the title as a mix of Class 4 (13.4ha) Class 5 (1.3ha) and Class 6 (4.7).
+Published Land Capability (1:100,000) maps title as Class 4 land.
 When onsite a Land Capability assessment was conducted at a scale of 1:10,000.
-From this assessment it was determined that there is 10.9ha of Class 5 land and 8.5ha of Class 6 land on the subject title.
+From this assessment it was determined that there is 10.1ha of Class 4 land, 8ha of Class 5 land, 5.1ha of Class 5+6 land, and 1.4ha of Class 6 land (see Figure A1-5).

+Class 4 land is defined as; land well suited to grazing but which is limited to occasional cropping or a very restricted range.
 Class 5 land is defined as; land unsuited to cropping and with slight to moderate limitations to pastoral use.
-While Class 6 land is described as: land marginally suitable to grazing due to severe limitations.
+Class 6 land is described as: land marginally suitable to grazing due to severe limitations.
+Class 5+6 land is considered to have at least 60% Class 5 characteristic and up to 40% Class 6 characteristics.